hendersontrent/theft/README.md

   - Support Vector Machine (SVM) *\[machine learning\]*
   - Random Forest *\[machine learning\]*

+### Other functionality

 `sawlog` also automates model diagnostics and data visualisation, providing one-line functions that can generate markdown documents containing model outputs, assumption testing, and other results and diagnostics.
-As the goal is to drive usability and adoption of feature-based approaches to time-series problems, facilitating access to this simple end-to-end workflow from feature calculations to model diagnostics through an intuitive API of functions is critical.
+As the goal is to drive usability and adoption of feature-based approaches to time-series problems, facilitating access to this simple end-to-end workflow from feature calculations to model diagnostics through an intuitive suite of functions is critical.